VenuPabbuleti/100-Days-RTL-using-Verilog/README.md

     Welcome to the 100 Days of RTL (Register Transfer Level) Design Challenge!
 This challenge is designed to help you improve your skills in digital circuit design using Verilog, a hardware description language widely used in the industry.

+    What is verilog:
+    	Verilog is a hardware description language used for modeling electronic systems.
+It allows designers to describe digital circuits at various levels of abstraction.Verilog facilitates simulation, synthesis, andverification of digital designs.
+It supports both behavioral and structural modeling paradigms.
+Widely utilized in ASIC and FPGA design, Verilog enables efficient hardware development.
+A comprehensive series of RTL design tutorials covering various aspects of digital design

    ![Uploading Day_003.jpg…]()